cmpd6/cmpd6.github.io/_talks/anuraj-singh-resonance-and-bifurcation-in-a-discrete-time-predator–prey-system-.md

 ---
 speakers:
 - Anuraj Singh
-name: 'Resonance and bifurcation in a discrete-time predator–prey system'
+name: Resonance and bifurcation in a discrete-time predator–prey system
 categories:
 - Contributed talks
 hide: no